 There are plenty of jobs that homeowners can do themselves.
 Generally speaking, basement waterproofing isn’t one of them.
 While anyone can go to the hardware store and purchase a few gallons of a waterproofing solution or paint, using the wrong solution or applying it improperly can actually make moisture problems worse over time!

-If you have masonry walls in your basement, misapplication of a waterproofing solution can hasten the deterioration of the brick and mortar.
+If you have masonry walls in your basement, the misapplication of a waterproofing solution can hasten the deterioration of the brick and mortar.
 If improperly waterproofed, concrete walls can suffer from their own problems.

-Even if a waterproofing paint or solution is sufficient for your basement, we still recommend that a professional take a look to ensure your home gets the treatment it needs, and that it is properly applied.
+Even if a waterproofing paint or solution is sufficient for your basement, we still recommend that a professional take a look to ensure your home gets the treatment it needs and that it is properly applied.

 The most common waterproofing technique that most people think of is outdoor waterproofing.
 This method is very effective to prevent water from penetrating your home, and it works equally well on basements with concrete or masonry walls.

 When we do exterior waterproofing, we begin by removing the dirt from around your house.
 With the basement walls exposed, we apply a water barrier that deflects moisture away from the exterior walls.
 Then, we fill the area we excavated around the basement wall with gravel to support improved drainage.
-In many cases, we also install either a footer drain or a sump pump, which reduces pressure put on the walls by standing water, reducing the likelihood of future cracks or leaks.
+In many cases, we also install either a footer drain or a sump pump, which reduces the pressure put on the walls by standing water, reducing the likelihood of future cracks or leaks.

-Outdoor waterproofing works well for many homes, and is one of the most effective ways to prevent water intrusion in your basement.
-It isn’t the perfect solution for every home however, and in those instances we often recommend indoor waterproofing.
+Outdoor waterproofing works well for many homes and is one of the most effective ways to prevent water intrusion in your basement.
+It isn’t the perfect solution for every home, however, and in those instances, we often recommend indoor waterproofing.

 If exterior waterproofing won’t work for your home, you can still protect your basement.
 Interior waterproofing solutions are also incredibly effective at preventing water intrusion.
 To install these solutions, we start by digging a small channel along the inside of your basement walls running alongside the foundation footers.